junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB27/SPN-Massagist-Dean-whole-novel.md

 - (Jo/Charlie): Jo comes to work at the store and gets close with Charlie, eventually get together with Charlie, deciding to stay.
 Charlie invites Jo as part of her start-up (invites Dean too, she can use a good business brain, Dean agrees to consult but not full time).
 - (Meg/Ruby): Besides manipulating Cas, Meg tries to (and has been) manipulate Ruby too, and Sam, wanting Sam to choose Ruby over Jessica, wanting Ruby to gets the job that Sam/Jessica is so close to getting.
 Sam/Jessica recognize Meg's manipulation schema effort, making Ruby sees Meg for what she is, Ruby gives up on Sam and disowns Meg (because Ruby also wants her life back instead of always being controlled by Meg as her little sister).
 Meg for once is actually hurt because she thinks Ruby as the only one she really cared about and did well and basically raised her up (but Ruby is as selfish and bad as Meg because she learns from the best (the worst)), and from Ruby, Meg sees herself and starts realizing for the first time maybe she's doing things wrong and maybe she is a bad person, and starts having a little bit of remorse (but still not too much, she still finds it easier to blame others, hates Sam/Jessica for turning Ruby against her).
 - (Sam/Jessica): Beginning of story (2008 spring), Sam/Jessica last year in law school, prepare for exam/graduation.
 Sam is studying for divorce lawyer, Jessica/Ruby for criminal lawyer.
 Ruby mostly only focuses on hurting Jess because she's trying to steal Sam, like trying to steal Jess's job offer (from a professor's firm) before graduation, speaking ill of Jess before professors, spreading her rumors, trying to damage her credit and reputation among people; Ruby plays "jokes" on Jessica by messing with her things, pretending want to be Jess's friend, taking out screws on Jess's car, could have killed her if Sam didn't happened to see it.
 Sam/Jessica handled the situations together, gather evidences, prepares to sue Ruby, agrees to negotiate for terms if Ruby is willing to pay for compensation and agree to a long list of items.
 Ruby backs off knowing she'd legally lose the lawsuit if they really mean seriously and bring it to court with all the evidences they gathered and that would ruin all her career preparation and basically whole future.
 So Ruby gives it up and actually most of the things aren't her idea, it's Meg telling her that she has to do.
 Sam/Jessica gets Ruby to turn against Meg.
-Sam/Jess graduation (2008 June), bar exam (2008 July), bar exam result come out (2008 October), Sam propose/engage (2008 November), Cas's divorce settled when Sam actually has license to perform law and present as his lawyer (2008 November, need 6-month cooldown from state law about divorce, started 2008 May and finally settled), wedding (2009 summer), honeymoon (Italy or Brazil?)
+Sam/Jess graduation (2008 June), bar exam (2008 July), bar exam result come out (2008 October), Sam propose/engage (2008 October), Cas's divorce settled when Sam actually has license to perform law and present as his lawyer (2008 November, need 6-month cooldown from state law about divorce, started 2008 May and finally settled), wedding (2009 summer), honeymoon (Italy or Brazil?)

 random quotes from Dean:

 - Dean: "People don't usually realize this, but your body controls your mind, like, literally, physically.
 And your mind commands your body too, it's a two-way street.
 If your muscles are relaxed, it's hard to keep your mind stressed out, didn't they say if you pretend to smile, you'll feel happier?
 Same thing."

-order of events: Jo/Charlie meets first and gets familiar quickly, then Meg kicks Cas out, Cas stays in his car before Dean finds out, Dean suggests Cas stay at his place, Jo is already with Charlie at this point and okay with staying at Charlie's place (topic gets raised in the massage place)

-Dean blurts out he's gay to clarify he and Jo aren't together to avoid miscommunication with Cas (When does Cas come out as bi?
-At the same time?
-To reassure Dean he's not phobic?)

-About sex: Maybe they'll talk about/mention the topic of sex or porn, but this story isn't about sex (at least not now, Cas isn't ready, might be in hopeful ending's future), it's about relationship with your body.
+- about getting Cas out of the marriage: "It's like breaking jail, it's breaking you free."

 ## Claim